fss/solis-inverter/README.md

 # Solis inverter JSON API
-A simple NodeJS application to read Solis PV inverter data using HTTP interface

-Using HTTP interface, extracts and prints data in format as below:
+A simple NodeJS application to read Solis PV inverter data using HTTP interface, extract and serve data as JSON formatted as follows:

 ```json
 {